Acer campestre

 Acer campestre, known as the field maple, is a flowering plant species in the family Sapindaceae.
 It is native to much of continental Europe, Britain, southwest Asia from Turkey to the Caucasus, and north Africa in the Atlas Mountains.
-It has been widely planted, and is introduced outside its native range in Europe and areas of USA and Western Australia with suitable climate.
+It has been widely planted, and is introduced outside its native range in Europe and areas of the US and Western Australia with suitable climate.

 Description

 It is a deciduous tree reaching 15–25 m tall, with a trunk up to 1 m in diameter, with finely fissured, often somewhat corky bark.
 The shoots are brown, with dark brown winter buds.
 The leaves are in opposite pairs, 5–16 cm long (including the 3–9 cm petiole) and 5–10 cm broad, with five blunt, rounded lobes with a smooth margin.
 Usually monoecious, the flowers are produced in spring at the same time as the leaves open, yellow-green, in erect clusters 4–6 cm across, and are insect-pollinated.
 The fruit is a samara with two winged achenes aligned at 180°, each achene is 8–10 mm wide, flat, with a 2 cm wing.

 The two varieties, not accepted as distinct by all authorities, are: